Best Running Watch with Music – Detailed Look

 Summary & Recommendations

-Running with ONBOARD music in 2018 has some great options available to you.
-However this sector of sports technology is at a stage of relative infancy; meaning better options will continually emerge over the coming years.
+Running with ONBOARD music in 2019-20 will have some great options available to you.
+However, this sector of sports technology is at a stage of relative infancy; meaning better options will continually emerge over the coming years.

-The basic interfaces to play back your music are there and generally work well.
-But the depth of music functionality will improve.
+The basic interfaces to playback your music are there and generally work well ie connectivity and decent headphones.

-The rather awesome online services are likely to have very restricted availability for your country and your chosen watch vendor.
+The rather awesome online music services are likely to have very restricted availability for your country and your chosen watch vendor.
 Most of you will be either forced to synchronise from your computer-based music library or switch to either Apple Music or Google Play Music.
+Sad…but true; at least for now.

-- Cost: Go for the TomTom Runner 3 with Music or the Amazfit STRATOS
+- Cost: Go for the latest incarnation of the Amazfit STRATOS;

-- Top Running & Sporting functions: Go for the Garmin Forerunner 645 Music but the Stratos is feature-packed too.
+- Top Running & Sporting functions: Go for the Garmin Forerunner 945/245/645 Music but the Stratos is feature-packed too;

-- Streaming Music: I find it hard to make a recommendation here but consider these sports watches in this order – Apple Watch 3 LTE, LG Watch Sport, Huawei Watch 2.
+- Streaming Music: I find it hard to make a recommendation here but consider the Apple Watch 5 LTE

 Round up: I hope you found this interesting.
 If the post becomes popular and/or if you add info below I will update it.